mcmonkeyprojects/Sentinel/README.md

     - /sentinel respawntime TIME - Changes the time it takes for the NPC to respawn, in seconds.
     - /sentinel chaserange RANGE - Changes the maximum distance an NPC will run before returning to base.
     - /sentinel drops - Changes the drops of the current NPC.
+    - /sentinel dropchance [ID] [CHANCE] - Changes the chance of a drop.
+Use "/sentinel dropchance" to see the drops list with IDs, then do like "/sentinel dropchance 3 50" (that puts a 50% chance on item with ID 3).
     - /sentinel targettime TIME - Sets the NPC's enemy target time limit in seconds.
     - /sentinel speed SPEED - Sets the NPC's movement speed modifier.
     - /sentinel guarddistance MINIMUM_DISTANCE [SELECTION_RANGE] - Sets the NPC's minimum guard distance (how far you must go before the NPC moves to keep up) and selection range (how close it will try to get to you).